encse/secchallenge2023/misc/what-s-the-diagnosis/solution/README.md

 <img width="686" alt="image" src="https://user-images.githubusercontent.com/6275775/234602053-1a260169-cb61-4e63-b0f1-02e6cef0b7c8.png">

-Set the WIFI password here.
+Set the WIFI password here (skip the `00`, start with `r`).
 We know from the task description that the doctors used the same password everywhere, so this seems to be the next logical step.